MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

 # Silent authentication

 > [!NOTE]
-> For authentication to work for your tab on mobile clients, ensure you are using at least 1.4.1 version of the Teams JavaScript SDK.
+> For authentication to work for your tab on mobile clients, you need to ensure that you're using at least 1.4.1 version of the Teams JavaScript SDK.

 Silent authentication in Azure Active Directory (AAD) minimizes the number of times a user enters their sign in credentials by silently refreshing the authentication token.
 For true single sign-on support, see [SSO documentation](~/tabs/how-to/authentication/auth-aad-sso.md).